Painting your home is always a hassle. If you paint more than one room, how do you know whether it’s safe to sleep in a room you’ve just painted?

 If you’re painting a room with no windows, it can take much longer to allow the paint to dry and the VOCs to disperse.
 If you paint a room with no windows, don’t sleep in it.
 It can take up to three days for the paint to dry entirely and stop releasing VOCs.

 If you paint a room with no windows, ensure that other windows in your home are open at all times.
-By doing so, you’ll make sure VOCs don’t build up to dangerous levels in your home.
+Doing so will ensure VOCs don’t build up to dangerous levels in your home.

 Wrap-up on sleeping in a room after painting